anandrajaram21/anandrajaram21/README.md

 I am a 1st year student at Vellore Institute of Technology, Vellore, pursuing my bachelors in Computer Science with a specialisation in Information Security.
 I started programming at the age of 14, and have loved it ever since.
 The first language I ever learnt was Java, after which my focus shifted primarily to Python and JavaScript.

 I absolutely love anything related to cybersecurity and pentesting.
 The feeling you get when you finally pwn a system is priceless.
 I also love containers, virtualization and Docker.
+I also like the idea behind decentralisation, and the blockchain in general.

 I love to participate in CTFs and submit writeups for the challenges I was able to solve.
 Most of my time is spent on some beginner web app penetration testing, HackTheBox or TryHackMe.